Maximum A Posteriori Direction-of-Arrival Estimation via Mixed-Integer Semidefinite Programming: Simulation Results

 \section{Simulation Results}

-In this section, we conduct numerical experiments on synthetic data to evaluate and analyze the performance of the proposed method, including both solution approaches introduced in Section~\ref{sec:solution} for the MISDP reformulation.
-Specifically, the SCIP-SDP solver~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023} of version 4.1.0 is used and the nonlinear branch-and-bound approach is chosen in the SCIP-SDP solver, where the relaxed continuous SDP subproblems are solved by MOSEK~\cite{mosekapsMOSEKOptimizationToolbox2023} of version 10.0.38.\footnote{The source code of SCIP-SDP and an interface for MATLAB can be downloaded from the website \url{https://www.opt.tu-darmstadt.de/scipsdp}.
-In the experiments, the SCIP-SDP solver is called from MATLAB through the provided interface.} The additional gridless local search described in Section~\ref{sec:solution} is achieved by the \texttt{fmincon} solver with the interior-point algorithm provided by MATLAB.
-The continuous SDP problem in the randomized rounding Algorithm~\ref{algo1} is modeled by using CVX~\cite{grantCVXMatlabSoftware2020,grantGraphImplementationsNonsmooth2008} and also solved by MOSEK.
+We conduct numerical experiments on synthetic data to evaluate and analyze the performance of the proposed method, including both solution approaches introduced in Section~\ref{sec:solution} for the MISDP reformulation.
+Specifically, the SCIP-SDP solver~\cite{gallyFrameworkSolvingMixedinteger2018,matterPresolvingMixedIntegerSemidefinite2023,hojnyHandlingSymmetriesMixedInteger2023} of version 4.1.0 is used and the nonlinear branch-and-bound approach is chosen in the SCIP-SDP solver, where the relaxed continuous SDP subproblems are solved by MOSEK~\cite{mosekapsMOSEKOptimizationToolbox2023} of version 10.0.38.\footnote{The source code of SCIP-SDP and an interface for MATLAB can be downloaded from \url{https://wwwopt.mathematik.tu-darmstadt.de/scipsdp} and \url{https://github.com/scipopt/SCIP-SDP}.
+In the experiments, the SCIP-SDP solver is called from MATLAB through the provided interface.} The additional gridless local search in Section~\ref{sec:solution} is achieved by the \texttt{fmincon} solver with the interior-point algorithm provided by MATLAB.
+The continuous SDP problem in the randomized rounding Algorithm~\ref{algo1} is modeled by using CVX~\cite{grantCVXMatlabSoftware2020,grantGraphImplementationsNonsmooth2008} and solved by MOSEK.
 The estimation error of the proposed method is compared to the stochastic Cram\'er-Rao Bound (CRB)~\cite{stoicaStochasticCRBArray2001} and the estimation error of several widely used approaches for DOA estimation, namely, MUSIC~\cite{schmidtMultipleEmitterLocation1986}, root-MUSIC~\cite{barabellImprovingResolutionPerformance1983}, the SPARROW method with coordinate descent implementation, the sparse Bayesian learning (SBL) method in~\cite{gerstoftMultisnapshotSparseBayesian2016}, and the DML estimator.
-The DML estimator is obtained via a brute-force search over the same grid as in~\eqref{eq:sparseModel}, which is equivalent to the solution of problem~\eqref{prob:MMVL20_original} with the regularization parameter $\rho$ being zero.
-The SBL method in~\cite{gerstoftMultisnapshotSparseBayesian2016} also employs an uncorrelated Gaussian prior assumption.
-However, in the SBL method, the source variances in the prior are not assumed to be known but, as mentioned in Section~\ref{sec:intro}, estimated by a type-II maximum likelihood method.
-The frequencies corresponding to the $L$ largest peaks in the spectrum of the estimated source variances are then chosen to be the estimated frequencies.
-The results are averaged over $N_R = 1000$ Monte-Carlo trials unless otherwise noted.
-In particular, the quality of the estimated spatial frequencies $\widehat{\vect{\mu}}(n) = [\hat{\mu}_1(n), \ldots, \hat{\mu}_L(n)]^\Trans$ for $n=1,\ldots,N_R$ are measured by the root-mean-square error (RMSE) with respect to the ground-truth $\vect{\mu}$ defined as
+The DML estimator is obtained via a brute-force search over the same grid as in~\eqref{eq:sparseModel}, which is equivalent to the solution of problem~\eqref{prob:MMVL20_original} with no regularization.